maidinh2409/Data-Science-Portfolio/README.md

 **[2.
 Real Estate Sales Analysis 2001 - 2022](https://github.com/maidinh2409/Real-Estate-Sales-Analysis)**

-This dataset, obtained from data.gov, consists of over 1 million rows of real estate sales data collected by a company over 21 years.
-It serves as a practical resource for focusing on data transformation, cleaning null values, detecting outliers, and addressing inconsistent data.
-The project aims to enhance skills in data manipulation and standardization using Python, while also providing hands-on experience with basic plotting techniques.
+This dataset, sourced from data.gov, contains over 1 million rows of real estate sales data spanning 21 years.
+It was utilized to clean and transform data using pandas, addressing null values, resolving inconsistencies, and detecting outliers through statistical analysis and visualization.
+Exploratory Data Analysis (EDA) was conducted using Matplotlib and Seaborn to plot and analyze distributions, patterns, and trends, yielding insights based on metrics and distribution theory.
   - Tool used: Python